Tjorriemorrie/react-smallgrid/README.md

 The table is hardcoded with pagination.
 Currently the row limit/page size is hardcoded at 20.
 I'll probably change it in the future, and you can also easily change it and run the gulp.

-Also I've used bootstrap CSS, and I'll probably make it customisable in the future.

-Just require the library:

-> import SmallGrid from 'react-smallgrid'

 ### Minimal